Nexverse-Digital-Studios/EduMunch-Product/Documentation/01_FeatureList.md

 - Compile-time optimization (tree-shaking removes unused code)
 - Faster app load times
 - Simple to update via build variable injection

 ---

+## Single-Branch Architecture

+EduMunch is designed as a **single-branch platform**.
+Each school deployment is treated as a unified entity with:

+- One unified database (no branch-specific tables)
+- One course fee structure (no branch-wise pricing)
+- One batch system per course
+- Simplified data model

+**Multi-branch support** (for school chains or organizations with multiple locations) is available as a custom **XTRA feature** requiring specialized development.

+---